 Stands for: Baltic Game Industry – Empowering a booster for regional development

 Status: Granted PA Culture Flagship Status in June 2015.
-Agreed to cooperate with two other flagships'Creative Ports' and 'Baltic Lab'.
+Approved project of Interreg BSR programme, start October 2017.
 Duration 36 months.

 The Baltic Sea History Project is the first effort to create a collective view on history and culture in a European region.
 The project partners aim to create new social strategies and concepts to have a framework for a future intercultural dialogue about regional and transregional history, culture and identity.
 With the help of new documentation technologies (like Wikis, blogs etc.) the project goes beyond the limits between traditional methods of documentation (like books) and new approaches.

 The project started in 2011.
 With financial support of the German Federal Government and the EU Culture Programme a first project partnership was established, a basic concept developed and one first pilot project implemented.

 Until the end of 2015 the Baltic Sea History Project will be further developed with the support of EUSBSR Seed Money e.g. in terms of technical infrastructure, the integration of different groups of authors (youth, students, scientists, ‘normal citizens’) and on building up relationships to ‘recyclers’ like tourism industry, publishing institutions, journalists etc. in order to prepare the implementation of the overall project.